Has-Needs/docs/Has-Needs Groundbreaking Emergent Design.md

 Through empirically-modeled Markov chain trust propagation and locally configurable validation, robustness against spoofing and Sybil attacks is proven, not assumed.
 - **Homomorphic Privacy and Local Control:**
 Personal data, locations, and interactions are always sacrosanct; only voluntarily and contextually abstracted information is ever exposed outside the user’s device.
 All privacy defaults favor the user.
+- **Personal Chain with Persona Manager:**
+All personal data, work history, certificates, awards, medical records, social media posts, creative works, and interactions are self managed and shared selectively from a Persona.
+API access is granted as needed.
+- **Dynamic Trust:**
+Trust is related to value and urgency.
+The user controls trust tolerance through interface cues and filters.
+Overriding them, along with the delta between 'ask' and 'accepted' becomes a stress metric.

 ### Never-Before-Seen in Humanitarian/Disaster Work